NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 ```
 * **docker run -P nginx** Docker will automatically map:   Container port 80 → random host port,    Container port 443 → random host port. **-p 8080:80** Map specific host port → container port while the **-P** Map all EXPOSED ports → random host ports.
 Use docker ps or docker port mycontainer to find the host port number
 * **docker export** is used to back up the container while the **docker save** is used to back the docker images.
+* **docker container create --dns 8.8.8.8 --name mycontainer app1** create a container (not run it) with a custom DNS server. **docker container create --dns 8.8.8.8 --dns 1.1.1.1 --name mycontainer app1** You can also specify multiple DNS servers. **docker container create --dns 8.8.8.8 --dns-search mydomain.local --name mycontainer app1** And if you want to set a custom DNS search domain. **docker container start mycontainer** stats container manually. **docker run --dns 8.8.8.8 ubuntu** runs containre directly with all set up. **docker run --dns 8.8.8.8 --dns 1.1.1.1 ubuntu** Inside the container, Docker writes this into /etc/resolv.conf: `nameserver 8.8.8.8 and nameserver 1.1.1.1` Default bridge network (normal mode) Docker injects its own DNS:`nameserver 127.0.0.11`.
+When a container is on the default bridge network, the traffic flow is: container → docker0 bridge → host NAT → internet. docker0 does allow containers to access the outside world. ✔ Bridge network isolates containers from the outside world reaching in: Containers can reach the internet The internet cannot reach containers unless you expose ports.
+A virtual gateway for containers Host network mode (--network host).
+The container shares the host’s network stack, so it uses the host’s DNS directly.

 ******************************

 ### Docker storage and File systems